What Counts as Information?

 Shannon’s Definition

 Shannon defined information as reduction in uncertainty.
 A message conveys information because it tells you something you didn’t know.
-By this definition, anything that reduces uncertainty is information, whether or not it was intended to communicate.

 The safe’s beep reduces uncertainty about which digit is correct.
 The computation’s timing reduces uncertainty about which branch was taken.
 The chip’s power draw reduces uncertainty about which operations occurred.
 The radiation from a cable reduces uncertainty about what it’s carrying.